napari/napari.github.io/0.9.0/_sources/naps/9-multiple-canvases.md

 While this alternative unified two code branches into a single one, the downsides for grid mode users are significant.
 With separate features, users of grid-mode who want more control can easily move to a multiview approach when needed, while retaining the one-click simplicity of grid mode.

 Additionally, differently from this NAP's proposal, the implementation described above would disallow enabling grid mode in a canvas while retaining other canvases in "normal" mode.
 Refer to [#5348](https://github.com/napari/napari/issues/5348) for extensive discussion about this.

+### Main view
+Instead of all views being the same and operations on the `Window` affecting the currently `active` view, we could have a special, always-present `main` view, so that `Window.layers` will redirect to `Window.views.main.layers`.
+This makes old code more reliable (as user interaction with the viewer cannot mess up code that relies on a single view), at the cost of making it less flexible (old code will not run on secondary views).
+We felt that the tradeoff was not worth it.

 ### Users can open multiple napari viewers
 Using multiple napari viewers does not satisfy the core user needs for multiple views when processing or manipulating data.
 Multiple viewers also wastes system resources as viewers do not communicate or share memory, as well as wasting screen real estate by duplicating widgets unnecessarily.